GemGreenPokemon/SMP_Mentor_Mentee_Mobile_App/database_schema.md

       - `student_id`: (String) Human-readable unique identifier (unique, optional).
       - `mentor`: (String) Mentor's `student_id` (for mentees, optional).
       - `mentee`: (String) JSON string representing an array of mentee `student_id`s (for mentors, optional).
+      - `acknowledgment_signed`: (String) For mentees only: 'yes', 'no', or 'not_applicable' for non-mentees.
       - `created_at`: (Timestamp) Timestamp of account creation (mirrors SQLite INTEGER timestamp).

       #### Subcollections of users: